dsrhaslab/lazyfs/README.md

     > Kills LazyFS before executing a link operation to the file pattern 'fileabd'.

--   **Kill the filesystem,** after injecting `torn-op` or `torn-seq`faults:
+-   **Kill the filesystem** after injecting `torn-op` or `torn-seq`faults:

     The parameters are the same as the ones presented in the above configuration file.
+Parameters that have multiple values, must be specified without the parenthesis (e.g., `persist=1,2` ).

     -   ```bash
         echo "lazyfs::torn-op::file=...::persist=...::parts=...::occurrence=..." > /my/path/faults.fifo